enyojs/ui-tests/README.md

 The `helpers` module adds some promise chain methods specifically for testing Enyo.
 Currently, these methods include:

 * `getClasses` - Element method that returns the classes as an array
+* `textAsInt` - Element method that runs parseInt on the current element's text
 * `enyoPropertyGet` - Browser method that finds an enyo instance by id and returns the value of a property.
 * `enyoPropertySet` - Browser method that finds an enyo instance by id and sets the value of a property.

 There is also a general method to scroll elements into view:

 * `scrollIntoView` - Element method that calls scrollIntoView on the supplied element
+* `mousewheel` - Element method that simulates a mouse scroll.
+Use a positive number to scroll down and a negative number to scroll up

 Additionally, the `helpers` library includes a `keys` property that contains keycodes from `wd.SPECIAL_KEYS` as well as some Spotlight specific keys (`SpotlightDown`, `SpotlightSelect`, etc.).